 During the Year 3 intersession, students and their advisers begin planning the fourth-year schedule.
-Together, they will develop a Year 4 program that reflects students' career goals, individual strengths and educational needs — all informed by the themes of the Mayo Medical School curriculum.
+Together, they will develop a Year 4 program that reflects students' career goals, individual strengths and educational needs — all informed by the themes of the Mayo Clinic School of Medicine curriculum.

 There are 45 weeks in the fourth academic year.
 The curriculum is composed of the internal medicine subinternship, emergency medicine, elective rotations and a three-week intersession.
 Time is allotted for board exam prep, residency program interviews and vacation.

 The student goals for Year 4 are to:

 - Expand the breadth of medical knowledge and skills needed to be well-versed in many fields of medicine

 - Establish patterns of independence and initiative for lifelong learning